Gaurav-0801/Beyondchat/app/README.md

 ### Step 6: Test the System

 1. Navigate to the **Dashboard** (`/dashboard`)
-2. Click **"Scrape Now"** to fetch articles from beyondchats.com/blogs
+2. Click **"Scrape Now"** to fetch the 5 oldest articles from beyondchats.com/blogs
 3. Wait for articles to appear in the dashboard
 4. Click on any article card to view details
 5. Click **"Transform with AI"** to generate AI-enhanced content
 6. View the side-by-side comparison of original vs. transformed content

+### Step 7: Run Phase 2 Transformation Script (Optional)

+The Phase 2 script automatically transforms articles using Google Search results:

+\`\`\`bash
+# Make sure your dev server is running first
+npm run dev

+# In another terminal, run the transformation script
+npx tsx scripts/transform-article.ts
+\`\`\`

+This script will:
+1. Fetch pending articles from the API
+2. Search Google for each article title
+3. Scrape the first 2 reference articles from search results
+4. Transform articles using LLM to match reference article style
+5. Update articles via API with citations

 ## Project Structure